githubfornocoders/writers-repo/README.md

 ## Templates

-Use these templates to help structure your thoughts for specific writing needs:
+Use the included templates to help structure your thoughts for specific writing needs:

 - **Tweet**: includes a 280-character comment so you can visually see about how long it should be.
 - **Blog**: set up as an input form with high-level prompts to structure your thoughts.